Golden goal

 The golden goal is a tie-breaking method used in association football, Australian rules football, bandy, field hockey, ice hockey, lacrosse, and rugby league to decide the winner of a match (typically a knock-out match) in which scores are tied at the end of regular time.
 It is a type of sudden death.
 Under this rule, the game ends when a goal is scored; the team that scores that goal during extra time is the winner.
-Introduced formally in 1993, though with some history before that, the rule ceased to apply to most FIFA-authorized football games in 2004.
+Formally introduced in 1993, though with some history before that, the rule ceased to apply to most FIFA-authorized football games in 2004.
 The similar silver goal supplemented the golden goal between 2002 and 2004.

-The golden goal was played in NCAA soccer matches up to 2021, was eliminated in 2022, and then reinstated for post-season play in 2024.
+The golden goal was played in NCAA soccer matches up to 2021, eliminated in 2022, and reinstated for post-season play in 2024.
 It is still used in FIH sanctioned field hockey games.
 A related concept, the golden point, is used in National Rugby League games.
 A similar golden goal rule is also used in all National Hockey League (NHL) overtime games (followed by a shootout if needed, in the regular season and preseason); however, the term "golden goal" is not used.
-A rule similar to the golden goal also applies in National Football League regular season games (only if a touchdown or safety is scored, or any score on any possession after the first possession unless both teams score a field goal in the first two possessions then the game becomes true sudden death), although again the term itself is not used.
+A rule similar to the golden goal also applies in National Football League regular season games (only if a safety is scored in the first possession, or any score following the first two possessions if the game is still tied), although again the term itself is not used.